x-vin/covidcures/docs/src/introduction.md

 So much so that it would perhaps not be an exaggeration to say that this pandemic has been as much a pandemic of disinformation and administrative folly as a pandemic of an unusually debilitating influenza virus.

-This spreadsheet is a small effort to compile a lot of the information in the public domain regarding highly effective and truly (as opposed to nominally or officially) evidence-based treatments for Covid-19.
+This website is a small effort to compile a lot of the information in the public domain regarding highly effective and truly (as opposed to nominally or officially) evidence-based treatments for Covid-19.
 A majority of these treatments have demonstrated a nearly 100 % cure rate in clinical trials, and good longer term prognoses, or at least, have shown a significant improvement in outcome when used as adjunct therapy.

 *However, it is also true that a majority of these treatments have not found support in mainstream health policy, nor endorsement by top-tier organizations like the WHO, FDA, CDC, and other global and regional regulatory authorities.
 Sometimes these treatments have been accepted and later retracted by reputable medical journals under interesting circumstances.
 More often, they have been killed by neglect in policy and in discourse, and a simple lack of vehicles or media to propagate awareness of them to the masses.*